Dental Hygienist Schools

 Northern Arizona University offers a bachelor of science (BS) in dental hygiene degree completion program (BSDHCP) geared toward students who want to further their professional development.
 The BSDHCP enhances students’ clinical knowledge with management, education, and public health courses.
 All classes are offered online under the guidance of Northern Arizona University’s faculty and students’ convenience.
 This university also provides exciting summer externship opportunities to serve diverse populations in Peru, Ghana, Camp Pendleton, Phoenix, Yuma, North Country, and more.

-Applicants for this program must complete a minimum of 55 credit hours of prerequisite course work for this program.
-The curriculum of this program includes coursework in neck & head, oral and dental anatomy, oral histology and embryology; oral radiology; ethics and law in healthcare; oral health and disease prevention; oral medicine and pharmacology; oral pain management; restorative and dental materials.
+Applicants for this program must complete a minimum of 55 credit hours of prerequisite coursework.
+The curriculum includes coursework in neck and head, oral and dental anatomy, oral histology and embryology, oral radiology, ethics and law in healthcare, oral health and disease prevention, oral medicine and pharmacology, oral pain management, and restorative and dental materials.

 • Location: Flagstaff, AZ